Denperidge/ClipGenerator/README.md

 # ClipGenerator
 A Python script to grab specific or random segments from youtube videos.
-Simply enter the link, the desired length/start&end, repeat as many times as liked, and done!
+Simply enter the link, the desired start and end (or random clip length), repeat for every clip you want to make, and done!

 ## Usage example